 Serendipitously, the day after I composed this post, I came across a fourth painting from this time.
 It was painted by Alonso Sánchez Coello in 1570-73, and it is referred to as The Lady of the Fan.
 There is some dispute about the identity of the sitter.
 Some experts suggest it is a sister of King Philip II, but the claim has not been substantiated.
 What is certain is that it represents a high-status woman from the Spanish court.

 One of the things we learn by studying fashion history is that trends tend to expand to the edge of ridiculousness before contracting and flying off in another direction.
-Today’s Featured Image illustrates, perhaps, the apex of the hanging decorative sleeve / slash the garment fad.
+The Anthonis Mor painting at the top of the page illustrates, perhaps, the apex of the hanging decorative sleeve / slash the garment fad.
 The fashion only lasted for a short time in the Spanish court before simplification set in.
 Later examples are more modest and demure in their proportions.

 Today’s List of Links